As a sociologist, I am interested in Mental health AND suicide, Health Technology, AND pain.

 My research in substance use and pain management investigates innovative care models and policy impacts, particularly within Medicaid populations.
 I have examined clinician perspectives on implementing non-pharmacologic approaches to pain management.
 This work directly informed Medicaid policies in Oregon, leading to expanded access to integrative and complementary treatments for back pain while reducing opioid reliance.
 Additionally, my research on fentanyl’s rising presence in drug supplies has shaped public health strategies aimed at harm reduction.

-In my spare time, I can be found rock climbing, reading fiction, working on knees or some other deceptively hard-to-draw body part in an art class, baking something with a ridiculous amount of sugar, or most wonderfully, hangin’ with my fam.
+In my spare time, I can be found rock climbing, reading fiction, trying to keep my ferns alive, working on knees or some other deceptively hard-to-draw body part in an art class, or most wonderfully, hangin’ with my fam.

 Alma Thomas